How To Add Currency Conversion In WordPress

 Learn how to easily add currency conversion to your WordPress website or blog using a free WordPress plugin called Currencyr …

-Adding Currency Conversion To WordPressAre you thinking about setting up an e-commerce web site or selling products to a worldwide audience?
-If so, then you may want to consider providing your prospects with currency conversion.
+Adding Currency Conversion To WordPressAre you thinking about setting up an e-commerce web site or selling products globally?
+If so, you may want to consider providing your prospects with a currency conversion feature.

-Currency conversion tools allow your visitors to translate foreign currency prices into their local currency at the purchase or checkout phase.
-It also allows visitors to see the exact amount their card or PayPal account will be charged, expressed in their local currency.
+Currency conversion tools let your prospects convert international currency amounts to their local currency at the point of sale.
+It also allows visitors to view the exact amount their card or PayPal account will be charged, expressed in their home currency.

-One advantage of adding currency conversion to your website is that it lets customers view and understand pricing in foreign countries in their own local currency, and makes it easier for purchasers to calculate their costs and expenses.
+One great advantage of adding currency conversion is that it allows visitors to view and understand pricing in foreign countries in their own home currency, making it it easier for purchasers to calculate their costs and expenses.

-Fortunately, if you are a WordPress user, you can add currency conversion via a plugin to your website or blog, allowing your prospective customers to quickly and easily calculate the cost of your goods.
+If your site is built using WordPress, it’s really simple to add currency conversion via a plugin to currency conversion to your WordPress website or blog using a plugin, allowing your customers to quickly calculate the cost of your goods.

-Currencyr is an intuitive, easy-to-use and complete currency converter plugin with a visually attractive converter tooltip.
-Best of all, it’s free to install and use on your WP web site.
+Currencyr is a simple yet advanced, intuitive, easy-to-use and complete currency converter plugin with a beautiful and unique converter tooltip.
+It’s also free to install and use on your site.

-Note: The Currencyr plugin requires your server to be running PHP 5.3.0 or later.
-Do not install this plugin if you currently have an older version of PHP installed.
-Ask your web host to check and upgrade your PHP.
+Important: The Currencyr plugin needs PHP 5.3.0 or later.
+Do not use this plugin if you currently have an older version of PHP installed on your server.
+Ask your web hosting support team to check and upgrade your PHP.

-You can install the currency conversion plugin from your WP dashboard by searching for “currencyr” in the Plugins screen and clicking “Install Now” …
+You can install the Currencyr plugin from your WP admin area by searching for “currencyr” in the Plugins area and clicking “Install Now” …

 WordPress Plugin - Currency Converter